Senseii-ai/senseii-app/features.md

       user progress over time.
   - [ ] Store metrics like weight, activity, nutrition logs, etc., with timestamps.

+#### User Management system

+- [x] Implement Auth System.
+- [x] Move to Clerk for more robustness.

+#### Function Calls

+- [x] Write Function calls for interactions between different assistants.
+- [x] use `o1-mini` for getting structured response before storing things into the database and calling other assistants.

 #### Plan Generation

 - [x] Integrate Large Language Model (currently using `O series`) for personalized